The Phillips Collection: Building

 The Phillips Collection is housed in a distinctive space in Washington's Dupont Circle neighborhood.
 From the beginning, Duncan Phillips exhibited his collection in special galleries at his home.
-A Georgian Revival house dating to 1897, known as the Phillips house, it is the southern section now forms the southern section of the museum building, the north section of the collection is called the Goh Annex.
-The Phillips house is listed on the National Register of Historic Places as the Duncan Phillips House.
+A Georgian Revival house dating to 1897, listed on the National Register of Historic Places as the Duncan Phillips House, it now forms the southern section of the museum building; the north section of the collection is called the Goh Annex.

 Over time, the building was adapted to include more galleries and offices, particularly after the Phillips family moved out in 1930.
 In 1960, Phillips added a modernist wing.
 This addition was renovated and reconceived in 1989 with the aid of a $1.5 million gift from Japanese businessman Yasuhiro Goh and his wife Mes.
-Hiroko Goh, the addition is known as the Goh Annex, it is named in their honor.
+Hiroko Goh.
+The addition is known as the Goh Annex.

 2006 renovation and expansion project

 To accommodate its ever-growing collection of art, audiences, and activities, the Phillips completed a major building project in April 2006.
-With 65 percent of the added 30000 sqft located below ground, the expansion preserves the intimate scale and residential quality that distinguishes The Phillips Collection, as well as respects the character of the Dupont Circle neighborhood.
+With 65 percent of the added 30000 sqft located below ground, the expansion preserves the intimate scale and residential quality that distinguishes The Phillips Collection and respects the character of the Dupont Circle neighborhood.
 The new spaces, known as the Sant Building, incorporate expanded galleries, among them the first to accommodate larger-scale post-1950s work; a 180-seat auditorium for lectures, films, and events; an outdoor courtyard; and a new shop and café.
 The architect for the new building was Arthur Cotton Moore.
 Two of the most notable elements of the new structure are the winding white interior staircase and the external sculptural stone relief of a bird relating to Georges Braque's painting Bird from the museum's collection.

 The University of Maryland Center for Art and Knowledge at The Phillips Collection

 The 2006 addition also made possible The Phillips Collection Center for the Study of Modern Art.
 This new museum-based educational model brought together scholars from across academic fields in an ongoing forum for discussion, research, and publishing on modern art.
-The two-story building, formerly the carriage house, is the site of the lively programs and classes on modern and contemporary art and artists.
+The two-story building, formerly the carriage house, is the site of programs and classes on modern and contemporary art and artists.

-In 2015, the Phillips launched a partnership with The University of Maryland with a shared vision to transform scholarship and innovation in the arts. the Center was renamed The "University of Maryland Center for Art and Knowledge at The Phillips Collection", which is the expansion of the Center for the Study of Modern Art in the museum and the nexus for academic work, scholarly exchange, and innovative interdisciplinary collaborations.
+In 2015, the Phillips launched a partnership with The University of Maryland with a shared vision to transform scholarship and innovation in the arts.
+The Center was renamed The "University of Maryland Center for Art and Knowledge at The Phillips Collection", which is the expansion of the Center for the Study of Modern Art in the museum and the nexus for academic work, scholarly exchange, and innovative interdisciplinary collaborations.

 Some of the key collaborations of the partnership include developing a new arts curriculum and extended studies courses, postdoctoral fellowships, a biennial book prize, and programming and events.